telerik/reporting-docs/knowledge-base/post-method-to-pass-parameter-in-webservicedatasource.md

 ## Description
 The attached project demonstrates using a REST WebService with Post Method for the WebServiceDataSource.
-The Service returns a *Person* with 2 properties: *Name* and *Surname* (this will be used for the MultiValue report parameter).
+The Service returns a *Person* with 2 properties: *Name* and *Surname*.

 ## Solution
 Configuration of the WebServiceDataSource in the report :